flutter/samples/add_to_app/README.md

   be the middleware foundation for the additional Flutter screen.
     * On Android, the Kotlin app already uses GSON and OkHttp for networking and references the Google Books API as a data source.
-These same libraries underpin the data fetched and shown in the Flutter screen.
+These same libraries also underpin the data fetched and shown in the Flutter screen.
     * iOS TODO.
 * The platform application interfaces with the Flutter book details page using idiomatic platform API conventions rather than Flutter conventions.